 UH Mathematics Researcher Delivers Annual Congressional Briefing

-University of Houston Cullen Distinguished Professor Suncica “Sunny” Canic today (Dec.
-6) will give the annual briefing on mathematics to Congress.
+University of Houston Cullen Distinguished Professor Suncica "Sunny" Canic will give the annual briefing on mathematics to Congress on Dec.
+6.

 Each year, an individual is selected by the American Mathematical Society (AMS) to give the congressional briefing in Washington, D.C.
 The briefing’s goal is to show that mathematics is useful in many real-life applications and that funding mathematical research is important to keep the United States competitive in the world of science and technology.